 By 1199, Bouchard knighted by King Richard I of England.

-1218, Margaret agreed to the dissolution to get Bouchard freed.
+1219, Margaret agreed to the dissolution of their marriage to get Bouchard freed.

 1221, The marriage of Margaret and Bouchard officially ended.